-100% of issuers in the Sub-Fund are scored following the proprietary sustainability framework for the Sub-Fund as outlined in Appendix 3 of the Prospectus of the Ninety One Global Strategy Fund under the question, related to the Sub-Fund, stating: "what investment strategy does this financial product follow".
+Issuers in the Sub-Fund are scored following the proprietary sustainability framework for the Sub-Fund as outlined in Appendix 3 of the Prospectus of the Ninety One Global Strategy Fund under the question, related to the Sub-Fund, stating: "what investment strategy does this financial product follow".
 In addition, the Investment Manager can confirm that there have been no investments into sovereign issuers with an ESG trend score of -3, as measured using the Investment Manager's proprietary sustainability framework.
+During the holding period, Russia's score changed to -3 and hence the Investment Manager is now exiting the position in the Sub-Fund in a prudent manner and in line with the need to treat clients fairly.
 Thus, the characteristics promoted by this financial product have been met.